What Is Carbon Monoxide Poisoning?

 - Perform CPR for 1 minute before calling 911 if you are alone.
 Otherwise, have someone else call and begin CPR.

 - For a child, start CPR for children.

 - Continue CPR until the person begins breathing or emergency help arrives.

-Once at the hospital, the person is treated with 100% oxygen.
-Depending on the severity of the carbon monoxide exposure, oxygen is delivered in different ways.
+Carbon monoxide poisoning is treated with 100% oxygen to reintroduce oxygen into your blood cells.
+Depending on the severity of your exposure, the oxygen is delivered in different ways.